-Provide a biosketch for the PI.
-NSF/NEH style is preferred but not required.
+Provide a biosketch for each PI and co-PI.
+NSF/NEH style is preferred, but not required.
 The narrative format of an NIH Biosketch is not acceptable.
-Regardless of the format, the biosketch is limited to no more than five pages.
+Regardless of the format, the biosketch is limited to no more than three pages.